-The database used for this potential Granada resource estimate includes drill results obtained from Gold Bullion Development Corp.'s drill programs in 2009, 2010, 2011, and 2012 plus many of the historic holes where sufficiently long sections of the core had been analyzed.
+The database used for this potential Granada resource estimate includes drill results obtained from the Company's drill programs in 2009, 2010, 2011, and 2012 plus many of the historic holes where sufficiently long sections of the core had been analyzed.

-As announced in the May 7th, 2015 press release, metallurgical test work showed an increase of 33% from assayed to calculated head grades demonstrating a significant potential for an increase that concurs with historical documentation of a 30% increase in grade and resource during production at Granada back in the 1930's.
+As announced in the May 7, 2015 press release, metallurgical test work showed an increase of 33% from assayed to calculated head grades demonstrating a significant potential for an increase that concurs with historical documentation of a 30% increase in grade and resource during production at Granada back in the 1930's.